-7. Within 20 working days of receipt of the application, the Planning Director or his authorized representative shall inspect the premises and trees and shall ascertain which trees may be trimmed, cut down, destroyed, moved, or removed; provided however, the Community Development Director may upon receipt of the application and such information, maps, sketches and/or photographs as he or she deems sufficient, make a determination without an inspection.
-Failure to act within 20 days shall not be deemed approval.
+- 6.7.
+A permit fee as adopted by the Board of Supervisors. - 8.
+Within 20 working days of receipt of the application, the Planning Director or his authorized representative shall inspect the premises and trees and shall ascertain which trees may be trimmed, cut down, destroyed, moved, or removed; provided however, the Community Development Director may upon receipt of the application and such information, maps, sketches and/or photographs as he or she deems sufficient, make a determination without an inspection.
+Failure to act within 20 days shall not be deemed approval. - 7.9.
+Upon receipt of a complete protected tree removal or pruning application, the Community Development Director shall notice surrounding property owners within 100 feet of the lot containing the tree that is subject of the application. - 8.10.
+If no action on the approved permit is taken within a period of one year from the date of approval, the permit shall be considered void.

-- 8. If no action on the approved permit is taken within a period of one year from the date of approval, the permit shall be considered void. - 9.
-A Protected Tree Pruning permit is required where pruning of branches greater than four (4) inches or roots greater than two (2) inches in diameter is proposed for any Heritage tree or large protected tree.
+SECTION PROTECTED TREE PRUNING PERMIT.
+A Protected Tree Pruning permit is required where pruning of branches greater than four (4) inches in diameter or roots greater than two (2) inches in diameter is proposed for any Heritage tree or large protected indigenous tree, including crown reduction pruning.
 Permits for pruning may be granted, denied or granted with conditions.
-Application submittals under this section shall include the following minimum information for staff review: - a.
+Application submittals under this section shall include the following minimum information for staff review:

+- a.
 A completed pruning permit application, signed by the property owner. - A written description of the proposed pruning, including the pruning objectives and pruning methods to be used, consistent with International Society of Arboriculture Best Management Practices-Tree Pruning and ANSI A300-Part 1 Tree, Shrub and Other Woody Plant Management-Standard Practices, (Pruning). - c.
-Photographs of the tree indicating where pruning is to occur. - d.
+Photographs of the tree taken from multiple aspects and distances indicating where pruning is to occur. - d.
 If required by the Director, a certified or consulting arborist's written report describing the proposed pruning. - e.
 If structural damage to a building, major landscape feature, or appurtenance, including utilities is the basis for the request, a report from a licensed architect or engineer may be required in addition to an arborist report.
-This additional report shall describe what modifications to buildings, structures, improvements or utilities would be required to mitigate the damages directly caused by the tree. - f.
-Payment of permit fee, as established by County resolution. - b.
-Exempt from the provisions of this Section 9 are instances where, as determined by the Community Development Director, "limb break" or other natural occurrences that cause the loss of the crown or limb of a tree and such loss requires additional corrective cutting.
+This additional report shall describe what modifications to buildings, structures, improvements or utilities would be required to mitigate the damages directly caused by the tree.

+f.
+Payment of permit fee, as established by County resolution.
+Exempt from the provisions of this Section-9 are instances where, as determined by the Community Development Director, "limb break" or other natural occurrences that cause the loss of the crown or limb of a tree and such loss requires additional corrective cutting.
 Under such circumstances, appropriate tree surgery may be required, but no permit is needed.